Warning: Technically, all of this is true. Unless you’re talking to my mom, in which case this is a product of my imagination. Pure and utter fiction…

 “We bought ourselves Tequila.
 You do this weird thing.
 You put salt on your hand, drink the tequila and then chase it with a lemon.”
 (That was from a week later, but it too cute not to share.)

-Back in London, I sat next to Tom sipping my Sex on the Beach, listening to everyone talk.
+Back in London, I sat next to my partner sipping my Sex on the Beach, listening to everyone talk.
 I wondered whether witty repartee is a British genetic thing and if not, how they got it.

 I thought about my booze phases: Amaretto Sour…Shirley Temple (they’re just delicious!)…Rum & Coke…Vodka 7…Rye & Ginger Ale…Black Tower white wine.